Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Experiments

 \subsection{Ablation Studies}

-To examine the effectiveness of each component in Eq. \eqref{PI1}, we conduct detailed ablation studies on ModelNet40.
-The first results are elaborated in Fig. \ref{ablation_all} (a).
-Model A denotes the baseline method, which is trained by self-reconstruction loss only.
-We see the baseline equipped with an auxiliary normal estimation task (model B) advances model A, which convincingly verifies the effectiveness of the normal estimation task.
-Our full model C is then obtained by incorporating all the tasks, which outperforms the others, demonstrating that all individual tasks contribute to superior performance.
-What's more, we study the effect of the size of local geometries, \emph{i.e.}, the cardinalities of $|X_1|$ and $|X_2|$.
-As shown in Fig. \ref{ablation_all} (b), the model achieves the best performance with 64 points over that with large (96 points) or small (32 points) local size.
+To examine the effectiveness of each component in Eq. \eqref{PI1}, we conduct detailed ablation studies on the ModelNet40 dataset.
+Experimental results are shown in Tab. \ref{ablation_all}.
+Model A denotes the baseline method, which is trained by the first term in Eq. \eqref{5}, \emph{i.e.,} only using global descriptors.
+Another baseline, denoted by model B, advances model A by integrating it with the local consistency loss (the second term in Eq. \eqref{5}).
+Furthermore, we can get model C by combining the primary and self-reconstruction tasks (Eq. \eqref{AT1}).
+Model C promotes model B, which convincingly verifies the effectiveness of the self-reconstruction task.
+Our full model D is then obtained by incorporating all tasks, and it outperforms the others, demonstrating that all individual tasks contribute to superior performance.